-Line 52 - Neighbors Helping Neighbors Fund
+Line 46 - Neighbors Helping Neighbors Fund

 You may give some or all of your refund to the Neighbors Helping Neighbors Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.
+Enter the amount you want to donate on line 46.